-5.3.3 CHANCONFIG
+5.3.4 CHANCONFIG

 This command changes the channel configuration of the receiver.
-This will effect the number of channels tracking GPS signals and the number of channels tracking GEO signals.
+This will effect the number of channels tracking GPS signals, Galileo signals, and GEO signals.
 Entering this command will reset the receiver, causing the receiver to initiate a cold-start bootup and reset all data stored in NVM to factory default values (except for the channel configuration).